laperex/CAM_QP_8051/qp.md

     MOVX A, @DPTR       ; Load LSB of A

-    CLR C               ; Clear carry before subtraction SUBB A, R0          ; Subtract LSB
+    CLR C               ; Clear carry before subtraction ADD A, R0          ; Subtract LSB

     MOV DPTR, #0040H
     MOVX @DPTR, A       ; Store result LSB in 40H